isabella232/lib-tcp-server/README.md

 - **msg**:string
 A message clarifying the status (especially if the status is 'error').
 - **result**:array
 An array of JSON objects representing the reply messages.
 There will be one object for each reply.
-The objects have with the following properties.
+The objects have the following properties.
   - **_event**:string
   Name of the reply event.
   - **_type**:string
   Data type of the reply event.
   - **_data**:any
   The RTist JSON encoding of the data object sent with the reply event.
-The type is determined by the "_type" property and can either be a string, a boolean or an integer.
+The type is determined by the "_type" property and can either be a string, a boolean, an integer, an array or an object.
+  - **_isValid**:boolean
+  This property is only present if the JSON object represents an invalid reply event.
+This for example happens if the callee did not make an explicit reply, even if the reply event contains data.
+No other properties will be present for an invalid reply event.